 What actually removes hydrogen sulfide

-Fix the water heater (cheapest, most common)
+Fix the water heater (cheapest, most common — if the diagnostic pointed there)

-See the T-18 — $2,500 How it worksWhat doesn't work (don't waste your money)
+See the T-18 — $2,500 See the LotusDY — $1,750What doesn't work (don't waste your money)

 - Standard water softeners.
 Ion-exchange softeners are designed for hardness, not gases.
 They do nothing for H2S — and the resin tank is a low-oxygen environment that can actually encourage sulfur-reducing bacteria.